Looking ahead: vision and pace

 Jackie Stewart wrote about this in Winning Is Not Enough — vision was one of the three things he made apprentice drivers practise obsessively.
 Skip Barber builds the entire first day of instruction around looking past the corner to the corner after.
 Coach Dave Academy's introductory ACC coaching series opens the same way.

 Target fixation goes in both directions.
 If you look at the apex, you'll hit the apex.
 If you look at the outside wall, you'll find the outside wall.
-New drivers in real cars often hit walls because they look at the walls.

 Why it makes you faster